-Mad Max game review
+Mad Max full review

 Avalanche Studios is incredibly busy at the moment, developing not only the third instalment of the Just Cause series but also Mad Max, a game reminiscent of the Mad Max: Fury Road movie released earlier this year.
 When we say reminiscent, we’re not talking about characters and storylines, but more of an inspiration for the game.
 Yes, Max is essentially the same character, and the environment is similar in both the game and the film, but apart from that no other parallels can be drawn.
 With this being said, has Avalanche Studios done enough to simulate the chaos in the baron wasteland Mad Max is set in, or has it fallen flat?
 Read our review to find out.

 See also: Most anticipated games of 2015 and 2016